-Strategic Radiology’s Officers and Executive Committee take a collaborative approach to leadership by crafting and implementing policy that is approved by its Board of Managers, which meets four times a year.
-Members from each core practice comprise the coalition’s Board of Managers.
+Strategic Radiology’s Officers and Executive Committee craft and implement policy that is approved by its Board of Managers, which meets three times a year.
+Members from each member practice comprise the coalition’s Board of Managers.
 Strategic Radiology is 100% radiologist owned.

-Arl Van Moore Jr, MD, FACR, is chair and chief executive officer of Strategic Radiology, with responsibility for the coalition’s strategic vision.
-Dr. Moore has a long, luminary career in practice leadership and has held many leadership roles in organized radiology.
-He is the former long-time president of Charlotte Radiology in Charlotte, North Carolina, its current vice president, past chair of the American College of Radiology (ACR) Board of Chancellors, past president of the ACR, and a fellow of the ACR.
+Arl Van Moore Jr, MD, FACR, is the former chair and chief executive officer of Strategic Radiology.
+Dr. Moore has had long, luminary career in practice leadership and has held many leadership roles in organized radiology.
+He is the former long-time president of Charlotte Radiology in Charlotte, North Carolina, past chair of the American College of Radiology (ACR) Board of Chancellors, past president of the ACR, and a fellow of the ACR.
 He served as a nuclear engineer in the U.S. Navy Nuclear Submarine Service and after obtaining his MD degree at University of Arkansas School of Medicine, he completed a radiology residency and fellowship at Duke University Medical Center, where he remains on the radiology department teaching faculty, where he is clinical assistant professor of radiology at Duke.
 Dr. Moore has published several papers and book chapters and also has been actively involved in the American Medical Association.
 He was awarded the ACR’s Gold Medal in 2011.